 Emphasis is on basic cooking methods and techniques.
 Students will apply principles of food preparation to produce a variety of food products while focusing on mastering fundamental cooking techniques such as sauté, braise, roast, grill, broil, etc. Students will evaluate the quality of each preparation.

-Prerequisite(s): CUL 100 with a C- or better Corequisite(s): CUL 115 food service industry and learn how to manage and advance their careers successfully.
+Prerequisite(s): CUL 100 with a C- or better

+Corequisite(s): CUL 115

 CUL 104 - PROFESSIONAL STANDARDS FOR THE FOOD SERVICE INDUSTRY